 In other words, people learn mostly from actual experiences.
 Classroom training should be designed to supplement those experiences, rather than becoming the main focus of education.
 If you think back to your high school years, chances are you can remember something like how to perform a physical task you learned in a job better than something abstract you only studied in a classroom.

-That means, for all its importance (and it is very important), Agile training should make up just 10% of the time devoted to learning Agile ways of doing things.
+That means, for all its importance (and it is very important), Agile training should make up just 10% of the time devoted to learning Agile education in marketing.
 So ensure your team members have plenty of time dedicated to experiences and collaboration to supplement formal learning.

 2. Taking a One-Size-Fits-All Approach